cryptoadvance/specter-desktop/docs/api/README.md

 ```
 ## Python

 Here is an example of using the API with python.
 We don't assume that you use BasicAuth via python.
-Instead of an example of a real token, we use `<token>` and `<toekn_id>`.
+Instead of an example of a real token, we use `<token>` and `<token_id>`.

 ```python
 import requests